| Advanced

 Our Zeppelins book

-for Great War at Sea has its roots in our line of
+for Great War at Sea had its roots in our line of

-role-playing games.
+role-playing games, long ago sold off to another publisher.
 I've always been fascinated by airships,

 and we had good success with our historical supplements for